siriusctrl/UniPublic/OOSD/README.md

 4. Upcasting: When an object of a child class is assigned to a variable of an ancestor class.
 5. Downcasting: When an object of an ancestor class is assigned to a variable of a child class.
 Only makes sense if the underlying object is actually of that class.
 Why?
 6. Polymorphism: The ability to use objects or methods in many different ways; roughly means “multiple forms”.
+    - Overloading: method use depends on signature.
+    - Overriding: method use depends on the class that was instantiate.
+    - Substitution: subclass taking the place of superclass.
+    - Generics: defining parametrised methods/class.
 7. abstract: Defines a superclass method that is common to all subclasses, but has no implementation.
 Each subclass then provides it’s own implementation through overriding.
     - Classes with abstract method must be abstract class
     - abstract class can have no abstract methods.